 The scene was so moving he got emotional and knew he had to paint it.
 The vision inspired the painting 'Martyrdom', which shows Guru Arjun Dev peacefully meditating while being tortured.
 Even in that moment of having to experience immense pain, Singh explains he was in a state of profound peace.

-Artistically, his style he says is a "dance that goes back and forth between spontaneity and planning".
+Artistically, his style he said is a "dance that goes back and forth between spontaneity and planning".
 First there's combustion of ideas, then organizing the idea into a more refine composition.
-"I look at the painting and try to figure out what it needs to achieve a better composition or mood or colours," he reveals.
+"I look at the painting and try to figure out what it needs to achieve a better composition or mood or colours," he revealed.

 When the "Creative Being shines" through his art, that is a sign that the painting is complete.

 Singh also revealed he has never regretted leaving behind university to pursue his art career.
 For six years he has been on a journey to improve himself through meditation and speaking the truth.

 Like life imitating art, he concluded, "My path is that of the Saints."